LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

   handling log messages without resorting to the :obj:`print` function.

-On top of that, two very useful attributes are defined by the CameraProcess class :
+On top of that, two very useful attributes are defined by the CameraProcess
+class:

 - :py:`self.img` contains the latest image captured by the Camera Block, as a :mod:`numpy` array.
 It is updated automatically, so users just have to use it as is.
-Also note that the :meth:`~crappy.blocks.camera_processes.CameraProcess.loop` method is only called again if a new image was received since the last call, so :py:`self.img` should be a different image at every call !
+Also note that the :meth:`~crappy.blocks.camera_processes.CameraProcess.loop` method is only called again after a new image is received, so :py:`self.img` corresponds to the newly received frame.
 - :py:`self.metadata` contains the metadata associated with the image stored in :py:`self.img`.
 The metadata is in the format described in :ref:`the dedicated section <tutorials/complex_custom_objects:4.c. manage the metadata